 Montour Woods Conservation Area

-This 260-acre conservation area in Moon Township now includes three formerly individual conservation areas, which still have their own trailheads (see below).
+This 300-acre conservation area in Moon Township now includes three formerly individual conservation areas, which still have their own trailheads (see below).
 The main parking area/trailhead is located on Hassam Road, approximately 100 yards up the hill from the Montour Trail toward Moon.
 Over 10 miles of wooded trails are open to the public for hiking, biking and enjoyment of nature.
-Over 300 species of flora and fauna have been observed at the Montour Woods Conservation Area.
 As with all Hollow Oak Land Trust properties, motorized vehicles are prohibited.
 In addition to nearby Montour Trail (at mile 1.5), this conservation area is also less than a mile from Moon Township Community Park.
 Hollow Oak seeks to connect these amenities through the Montour Woods Greenway project.

 Frank A. Santucci Trailhead - On December 23, 1993, Hollow Oak finalized its first purchase, the 113-acre parcel that later was named in honor of an active member who had died earlier that year.
 The property is a beautiful example of the diverse natural environment that still can be found in the Montour Valley.
 A spring surfaces high on the hillside, creating a wet, cool, rocky habitat for mosses and invertebrates and supplies drinking water for the mammals, birds, and reptiles inhabiting the site.
 Autumn brings the spectacular burst of color characteristic to hardwoods, while through the trees in the winter the expansive vista across the Montour Valley can be seen from the southeastern corner of the property.
 The property surrounds the former Nike missile site established during the cold war.
 The property can be accessed from the end of Nike Road off of Ewings Mill Road.